-295 Initial Part:
+Initial Part:

-The receiving Order Filler identifies that the test(s) as ordered cannot be performed for several reasons:
+The receiving Order Filler identifies that the test(s) should not be performed as ordered for one of the following reasons (for example):

-- 1. Test prioritization.
+- Test prioritization.
 A set of laboratory tests is ordered but the patient is a difficult draw and inadequate volume is obtained to run all tests.
 The selection of the most useful of the ordered tests depends on the patient's clinical status.
 An LCC message is returned to the ordering EHR that provides notice of the volume problem and presents a suggested prioritization of tests with an option to modify the priority.
 Using the message display, the clinician quickly prioritizes the tests to run immediately and schedules a follow up blood draw to provide specimens for the remaining tests.
 The information is returned to the LIS where the initial order is amended, the follow up blood draw is scheduled as a new procedure, and the problem and its resolution are captured into a QA database. - 2.
 Optimizing diagnostic yield for individual patients.
 A set of orders is received by the laboratory that is expected to have poor diagnostic yield for the patient based on an individualized Bayesian analysis including demographics, prior diagnoses, and prior testing results.
-The laboratory issues an LCC message recommending replacement of some or all of the ordered tests with tests that are expected to have a higher diagnostic yield in this context, and includes explanations in the message along with the recommendations.
-The clinician can consider the recommendations and either accept or decline them in the returned message. - 315 3.
+The laboratory issues an LCC message recommending replacement of some or all of the ordered tests with tests that are expected to have a higher diagnostic yield in this context and includes explanations in the message along with the recommendations.
+The clinician can consider the recommendations and either accept or decline them in the returned message. - 3.
 Reference laboratory order modification.
 Specimens are drawn by a local clinical laboratory and shipped to a reference laboratory, with a testing order transmitted via their reference laboratory interface.
 On arrival it is found that the specimen is inadequate (incorrect type, volume, tube type, etc.).
 An LCC message is returned to the local laboratory via the interface that indicates the problem, the tests that can be carried out on the available specimen, and the amount and type of additional specimen needed.
 If appropriate specimens are available, the local lab can elect to ship them immediately to complete the original order.
-Otherwise, the laboratory can pass the message back to the ordering EHR for amendment of the original order and/or additional sampling. - 4.
-Proactive follow-up of inconclusive testing.
-A fine needle biopsy is sent to pathology but proves to be inconclusive.
-Rather than report an essentially negative result with a recommendation for resampling, an LCC message is sent to the clinician indicating that the sample was inadequate for diagnosis and presenting an order for repeat sampling.
-If the clinician chooses to repeat the test, the results of both tests are reported together with a definitive diagnosis.
-If no further specimen is provided, the results of the initial specimen are reported.
-This potential use of the LCC with inconclusive specimens in AP allows initial and follow up specimens to be reported together rather than reporting potentially misleading negative results. - 5.
-Handling future order timeout.
-A physician seeing a patient for hyperlipidemia writes a future order for a lipid panel in 4 months and asks the patient to return in 6 months for follow up.
-When the patient has not visited the lab by 5 months, the order expires and an
+Otherwise, the laboratory can pass the message back to the ordering EHR for amendment of the original order and/or additional sampling.